The First-Timers Guide to LGBTQ San Juan

 The emerging Santurce neighborhood is the art and nightlife nexus of San Juan.
 For the last 15 years, the cheap rents in the traditionally working-class neighborhood have been steadily attracting artists.
 Today, formerly rundown buildings are canvases for vibrant street art, house James Beard Award-nominated restaurants and invite the LGBTQ community to dance deep into the night.
 This neighborhood is decidedly more gritty, removed from the beach resorts and main tourist attractions (it’s a 15-minute drive to Old San Juan and a 5-minute drive to Condado).
 Stroll down Calle Loíza for the most popular cafes, galleries, and Instagrammable murals.
 If variety is the spice you’re craving, head to Lote 23, the outdoor “gastronomic park” which is equal parts food court, cocktail garden, and event space.

-After 9pm, head to the Bear Tavern, where men of all sizes are celebrated; or Oasis, the go-to bar in Condado for all genders, just steps from the beach.
-(Oasis opens at 6pm but gets busier later.)
+After 9:00pm, head to the Bear Tavern, where men of all sizes are celebrated; or Oasis, the go-to bar in Condado for all genders, just steps from the beach.
+Oasis opens at 6:00pm but gets busier later.
 For an “everyone’s welcome” street party like no other, head to La Placita.
 A historic fruit market by day, the area around Plaza del Mercado in Santurce comes alive on weekend nights with packed restaurants and bars spilling onto the streets.
-Pick a spot for dinner (Jose Enrique and Santaella are delicious options) or just meander through the block party with a drink in hand.
-Eventually, make your way to El Patio de Lila, La Placita’s LGBTQ meeting place (especially after 11pm on Fridays).
+Pick a spot for dinner (José Enrique and Santaella are delicious options) or just meander through the block party with a drink in hand.
+Eventually, make your way to El Patio de Lila, La Placita’s LGBTQ meeting place (especially after 11:00pm on Fridays).

 Go-go bars have become increasingly popular in San Juan.
 For some frisky fun in the company of beautiful men head to SX or Temptation, both in Santurce.
 After, dance the night away at Circo, the largest gay club in San Juan.